RosiePuddles/mdbook-compress/README.md

 > If you want to keep the default HTML output, you'll also need to add in `[output.html]` if it's not already there

 The resulting PDF will end up in `/book/compress/<book-title>.pdf`.
+If you want to have a look at an example of the PDF generated, you can have a look at [this one](https://github.com/heyitsdoodler/hbml/blob/main/docs/book/compress/HBML%20Tutorial.pdf) which is the whole reaoson this project exists in the first place.

 ### Config options